Perfect colorings of the infinite square grid: coverings and twin colors: Proof of Theorem

-If all colors \cll{a}--\cll{f} are pairwise different with may be one exception $\cll{e}=\cll{g}$ (the case $\cll{f}=\cll{h}$ is similar), then the statement is obvious: for any \cll{0}-node, the \cll{A}- and \cll{C}-neighbors at distance $2$ from it must be opposite, and the colors of the other nodes at distance $2$ are uniquely determined by the four $\{\cll{A},\cll{B},\cll{C},\cll{D}\}$-neighbors.
+So, we can assume that all colors \cll{a}--\cll{f} are mutually different with maybe one or two exceptions from $\cll{e}=\cll{g}$, $\cll{f}=\cll{h}$.

+Now, if $\cll{f}\ne\cll{h}$ (the case $\cll{e}\ne\cll{g}$ is similar), then the statement is obvious: for any \cll{0}-node, the \cll{A}- and \cll{C}-neighbors at distance~$1$ from it must be opposite, and the colors of the nodes at distance~$2$ from it are uniquely determined by the four $\{\cll{A},\cll{B},\cll{C},\cll{D}\}$-neighbors. }